 Ross Douma, a native of Sanborn, Iowa, was named head coach of the Dordt College men’s basketball program in March 2009.

-Douma is 69-27 on the Dordt bench after leading the 2011-12 Defenders to the NAIA Men's Division II National Tournament.
-The Defenders won two games at the tournament before bowing out in the quarterfinal round with a 30-5 record.
-The 2011-12 team won the GPAC regular season crown and Douma was named the GPAC Men's Basketball Coach of the Year.
+Douma is 97-34 on the Dordt bench and led the 2011-12 and 2012-13 teams to berths at the NAIA Division II National Tournament.
+Both seasons the Defenders advanced to the Elite Eight Round.
+The 2011-12 team won the Great Plains Athletic Conference regular season crown and the 2012-13 team claimed the GPAC post-season tournament title.
+Douma was named the Conference Coach of the Year at the conclusion of the 2011-12 season.

 Douma served as head coach at Hartley Melvin Sanborn from 1998 to 2001 and led the Hawks to their first and only district championship in school history.
 While at Chicago Christian he coached the team to two 20-win seasons in 2004-05 and 2005-06 during his four-year stint at the school.
 His 2003-04 and 2004-05 teams at Chicago Christian earned regional titles.
 Douma moved to Waukee before the 2006-07 season.